-Cowart noted that with any new tool introduced across "One of the biggest hurdles we faced with the Start Card the organization, implementation is a process and areas implementation was that we're a project composed of of the Start Card may need to be reevaluated and refined many different teams - and those teams all historically for maximum success and to see the results Kiewit wants. used different JHA tools," he said.
-"We knew we had to help However, Cowart said, "the positive feedback we have everyone understand why this new, standardized card is received thus far and the buy-in we are seeing from our going to make us safer." people shows us that we are headed in the right direction Cirish believes the Start Card has improved many with the Start Card.
-While the Start Card is getting a lot of aspects of the JHA process, including assisting front-line engagement, I believe one of the most important things is supervisors who are now more proactive and more involved front-line supervisors engaging with the craft, helping them in what's going on in the field.
-He sees this form as a better understand and mitigate risk - and we're excited this tool opportunity to see the bigger picture, allowing the team to will help start those conversations.
-It is our job to give our verify all the safeguards for an operation are in place.
-If not, crews the best tools to start their workday with the right he asks, "What are we doing about it?" mindset to achieve our goal of Nobody Gets Hurt.
-The Start Card is a tool to help us achieve that."
-K noted that implementation of the Start Card has created a proactive environment among the superintendents and the foremen.
-"If a new person walks into an active working area, the foreman proactively approaches the person and adds them to the Start Card and addresses the hazards and mitigations."
+"One of the biggest hurdles we faced with the Start Card implementation was that we're a project composed of many different teams - and those teams all historically used different JHA tools," he said.
+"We knew we had to help everyone understand why this new, standardized card is going to make us safer."

+Cirish believes the Start Card has improved many aspects of the JHA process, including assisting front-line supervisors who are now more proactive and more involved in what's going on in the field.
+He sees this form as a better opportunity to see the bigger picture, allowing the team to verify all the safeguards for an operation are in place.
+If not, he asks, "What are we doing about it?"

 Additionally, Cirish believes the Start Card brings a new level of accountability for many of the staff.
 He likes to see the team review the work plans, then jump right into the Start Card.
-Mike Roberts, Rondout's project safety manager,
+Mike Roberts, Rondout's project safety manager, noted that implementation of the Start Card has created a proactive environment among the superintendents and the foremen.
+"If a new person walks into an active working area, the foreman proactively approaches the person and adds them to the Start Card and addresses the hazards and mitigations."